Always From Scratch

 Ingredient Notes and Substitutions

-Crushed Tomatoes.
+• Crushed Tomatoes.
 I love crushed tomatoes in this recipe.
 If you're looking for a much smoother recipe, you can substitute tomato puree.
-Personally, I like a ch
+Personally, I like a chunky sauce!

-Sweet Italian Sausage.
-I make my own sweet Italian sausage.
+• Sweet Italian Sausage.
+I make my own sweet Italian sausage seasoning.
 You can find it on this blog: How to Make Homemade Sausage.
-It is important that you use ground sausage and not links and the pork needs to have some sugar in it.
-I take 1 pound of ground pork and add 1 teaspoon salt, 1 teaspoon sugar, 2 teaspoon fennel, 2 teaspoon minced garlic, 1 teaspoon olive oil, 1 tablespoon parmesan, 2 teaspoon fresh chopped parsley, and ⅛ teaspoon nutmeg.
+It is important that you use ground sausage and not links.

 Browning the Sausage

-Then use a wooden spoon to scrape the sausage off and stir occasionally until the sausage is browned and no pink remains about 5 minutes.
+Step 2: Then use a wooden spoon to scrape the sausage off and stir occasionally until the sausage is browned and no pink remains, about 5 minutes.
 Remove the sausage from the pot and set it aside.

 Sauteing the Fragrants

-If there is enough oil left over from the sausage, lower the heat to medium and add the shallots.
-Enough oil means when you tilt the pan, oil runs to the bottom of the pan.
+Step 3: If there is enough oil left over from the sausage, lower the heat to medium and add the shallots.
+Enough oil means that when you tilt the pan, oil runs to the bottom of the pan.

-If you don't see enough oil to saute, add a tablespoon or 2 of olive oil.
-Saute the shallots for 4-5 minutes or until softened.
+Step 4: If you don't see enough oil to saute, add a tablespoon or 2 of olive oil.
+Sauté the shallots for 4-5 minutes or until softened.
 Then add the garlic and tomato paste.

 Making the Pink Sauce